cobusc/django-protected-media/README.md

 Not only does the media get stored in a separate filesystem location, but authorisation is also required to access it.

-The application supports allows for setups where Django performs the authorisation, but hands off the serving of the file to a web server, like Nginx.
+The application allows for setups where Django performs the authorisation, but hands off the serving of the file to a web server, like Nginx.

 Quick start